thecolorblue/developer-code-test/README.md

 ### Running Locally

 The `/dist` folder is a compiled version of the app with everything it needs.
 You can use your favorite static server.
-Try `python -m SimpleHTTPServer 8000` in the `dist/code-test` folder.
+Try `python -m SimpleHTTPServer 8000` in the root folder of the project and go to `localhost:8000/dist/code-test` in your browser.

 #### For development